mdegree-nedas/ISRLAB-rcp/docs/getting_started/getting_started_with_examples.md

 ## Deactivate the Python virtual environment
-- you will execute this step if you are exiting
+- you want to execute this step if you are exiting the repository
 - we assume that you have already cleaned the rcp workspace
 - we assume that you have already a terminal opened in the directory ```<rcp-repo>```
 - we assume that you have already mounted and sourced the Python virtual environment